tomisi/Stock_tracker/README.md

 - `data/`: Contains functions for data storage and retrieval (e.g., saving and retrieving user alerts).
 - `main.py`: The main script serving as the entry point for the application.
 - `README.md`: Documentation file (this document).

-## Setup

-### Prerequisites

-Before running the Stock Tracker application, ensure you have the following prerequisites:

-- Python 3.x installed on your system.
-- An Alpha Vantage API key (replace `"YOUR_ALPHA_VANTAGE_API_KEY"` in the code with your actual API key).
-  Main Menu

 ## Features